This Epson scanner has been discontinued. Check out the current recommended photo scanners from Epson.

 Customer reviews of the Epson V700 are very good.
 The Epson V700 and the V750 are recommended on many photography forums as the best flatbed film and slide scanners and are being used by more professionals since the preferred dedicated film and slide scanners made by Nikon and Minolta are no longer manufactured.
-You can read more about what customers say by reading here.

 Some of the complaints about the V700 are the usual software issues that some people experience.
 This is actually common with most scanner reviews and may be specific to certain computer setups.
 Some people were also surprised by the size of the scanner.
 It is 12” x 20” x 6” (WxDxH) so make sure you have the room to accommodate it.
 The other complaint about this scanner was a lack of a manual but it appears there is some basic users guide available on the Epson website.